 To enhance the support to our member organisations and diverse stakeholders across the globe, Ecctis provides a range of resources - information; advice; insights; services - that can support you in planning and preparing for what are likely to be challenging circumstances.

 Charting the impact of COVID-19 on education.
-Our research team is tracking announcements on school closures and changing exam arrangements worldwide, and publishing these, as announcements are made, on the Our blog.
+Our research team is tracking announcements on school closures and changing exam arrangements worldwide, and publishing these, as announcements are made, on Our blog.

 To overcome the current restrictions and social distancing constraints, Our new weekly interactive digital training sessions are now being made available to our member organisations.
 These are listed and can be booked on our training schedule web page, and are available also in recorded form for viewing at anytime.